iroblesrazzaq/RallyVision/README.md

-# RallyVision Tennis Point Detector
+# RallyClip Tennis Point Detector

 CLI and GUI tool that extracts points from full tennis match video and outputs a segmented video (and optional CSV).